Why My Teenager Should Learn To Earn: A Parent’s Decision

 Do you believe a Teenager should work through High School or wait until they graduate?

-25 thoughts on “Why My Teenager Should Learn To Earn: A Parent’s Decision”
+25 responses to “Why My Teenager Should Learn To Earn: A Parent’s Decision”

 Another amazing post, as always, Tiffany!
 And so very true!
 I watched so many of my oldest son's friends, during high school, break and lose phones, every other month.
 My oldest never had anything beyond a pre-paid flip phone, because that was all I would pay for…period, and it was that one or nothing, so he new that he had better take care of it.
 I, too, grew up in a family with very little money.
 My mom was a single parent of 2 and neither father ever paid child support.